AvinashDoniparthi/Student-Managament-System/README.md

 4) Run 'Final' and use accordingly

 # License
-© 2024 Avinash Doniparti.
+© 2024 Avinash Doniparthi.
 All rights reserved.